 Plant up to three cuttings in each large pot by carefully inserting the angled end dusted with rooting hormone into the soil-less potting medium.
 Be sure to leave the top nodes located near the flat end of the cutting exposed as this is where the new elderberry plant will develop leaves.

 If you choose to root your cuttings indoors in an unheated, sheltered and shady spot, be sure to check the pots weekly to ensure that the soil is still moist and water as needed.
 Keep the pot tented, as shown above, until the cuttings have rooted well.
 Placing the pot in a tray to collect any water that runs out of the pot is also a good idea.
 We can not emphasize enough how important it is for the space to be cool-cold.
 40 degrees is ideal as that is the best temperature for stimulating root growth.

 The best permanent location for an elderberry bush is one that receives at least 6 hours of direct sunlight per day and allows the elderberry to get about 10 feet tall and 6 to 8 feet around.
-Elderberry is one of those plants that “sleeps, creeps and then leaps”, meaning that it spends most of its first year establishing a good root system, begins to take off on the second year, and then grows vigorously during its third year.
-You can control the size of your elderberry bush by pruning away the old third year wood and removing any canes that are growing where you don’t want them to be.
+Elderberry is one of those plants that "sleeps, creeps and then leaps", meaning that it spends most of its first year establishing a good root system, begins to take off on the second year, and then grows vigorously during its third year.
+You can control the size of your elderberry bush by pruning away the old third year wood and removing any canes that are growing where you don't want them to be.
 Check out our helpful article about growing elderberry; it covers everything from which species to consider, how to prepare the soil, which amendments to add, and the ongoing care and maintenance of elderberry, too.